Concours Judging Criteria

-“To give you a “heads-up” on what the judges will be looking for, I have prepared this list of criteria with potential pitfalls, and hopefully have provided some useful advice to ensure your Porsche is ready for the Porsche Club Cape Concours events“.
+We have prepared this list of notes, and hopefully have provided you with some useful advice to ensure your Porsche is in tip top condition and ready to shine at the next the Porsche Club Cape Concours event“.

 SILICON